Jarryd Roughead: 2007–2009: Hitting form

 During his career, Roughhead has shown that he has the tremendous athletic capability with a huge leap and clean marking hands.
 In the 2008 AFL season, he kicked 75 goals from 25 matches.
-Despite having the ability to work as a member of Hawthorn's defence, he became a regular center half-forward for Hawthorn.
+Despite having the ability to work as a member of Hawthorn's defence, he became a regular centre half-forward for Hawthorn.

 In 2008, he played in his first AFL Grand Final, despite his struggles to collect the ball at times, Roughead finished the match with a respectable 2 goals against Geelong.

 Roughhead kicked a career-high 8 goals in a slim 5 point victory over the Carlton Blues.

-2011-2012: Injuries
+2011–2012: Injuries

 In 2011, Roughhead played in a ruck position as well as the forward line due to Hawthorn's injury list.
 In their Round 12 clash against Geelong, he ruptured his Achilles tendon during the final quarter of the match.
 Roughead was stretchered off the ground and was ruled out for the remainder of the 2011 AFL season.
 He finished the season with 16 goals.

 He spent the majority of the 2012 AFL season sharing the ruck duties with David Hale (footballer).
 When not in the ruck, he was position in the forward line, but also assisted in defence as the need arose.

-2013-2015: Medals and premierships
+2013–2015: Medals and premierships

 In 2013, Roughead was awarded the Coleman Medal for being the leading goalkicker after kicking 68 goals at the completion of the home and away season.
 He managed to achieve this whilst spending considerable time in the ruck as well as in the midfield alongside his rucking partners.